Internet of Things with Azure

 Once you have a device, you need to be able to get the data; which brings us to another contributing factor, which is internet connectivity.
 Internet connectivity is just about everywhere making getting data from devices easier than ever.

-With the low cost of devices, and internet connectivity everywhere, you could deploy tens of thousands of devices; however supporting so many devices, especially if they’re connect simultaneously, is an infrastructural challenge.
+With the low cost of devices, and internet connectivity everywhere, you could deploy tens of thousands of devices; however supporting so many devices, especially if they’re connected simultaneously, is an infrastructural challenge.
 So another contributing factor is the cloud, which helps us to build highly scalable, highly available solutions.

 The cloud’s benefit to IoT doesn’t end there.
 Major cloud vendors also offer tools for big data and machine learning.
 After all, what’s the point of collecting all of that data if you can’t use it to gain insights.

-In this learning path we’ll take a look at how Azure can help with your IoT solutions.
+In this learning path, we’ll take a look at how Azure can help with your IoT solutions.

 From its device SDKs across multiple programming languages, to IoT Hub providing a device registry and scalable messaging infrastructure, Azure has a lot to offer.